Yukigeshiki/investec-coding-assignments-java/README.md

    e.
 For each Address in the attached file, determine if it is valid or not, and if not give an indication of what is invalid in a message format of your choice.

-To test the solutions just run `./gradlew clean test`.
+To test the solutions just run `./gradlew clean build`.